davidbarratt/custom-installer/README.md

 You can  specify a pattern per full package name (`[vendor]/[name]`).

-_Custom Installer_ will only handle a specific package if a configuration exists that also handles the package type in general or `custom-installer-all-package-types` is set to `true`.
-This way, other installers can also handle certain packages they were explicitly built for.
+_Custom Installer_ will only handle a specific package if a configuration exists that also handles the package type in general.

 ### Examples